Draft Success Rate Analysis - Comparing Player Development Across NPB Teams

 Scouting Innovation in the Data Era

-Recent draft strategies have increasingly incorporated data analysis alongside traditional scouting expertise.
+Draft strategies since the late 2010s have increasingly incorporated data analysis alongside traditional scouting expertise.
 Tracking system measurements of pitch velocity, spin rate, and exit velocity are becoming established as objective tools for evaluating player potential.
 The Yokohama DeNA BayStars strengthened their data analysis department and have successfully acquired impact players in drafts since 2016, including Shugo Maki (2nd round) and Ryuki Watarai (1st round).
 However, elements that data alone cannot measure, namely mental toughness, team adaptability, and injury risk, still depend on scouts' experience and intuition.
 The teams with the highest success rates are those that operate both data analytics and scouting at a high level.